 - Levies for increases in maintenance and operation of special purpose districts

-- Makes appropriate changes to the tax duplicate Values and assess certain classes of personal property, business property, motor vehicles, watercraft and aircraft based on guides provided by the Department of Revenue
+- Makes appropriate changes to the tax duplicate Values and assesses certain classes of personal property, business property, motor vehicles, watercraft and aircraft based on guides provided by the Department of Revenue

 - Provides the schedule of assessed values and their descriptions with the resulting levies and taxes to the county official charged with the collection of taxes